nataliacct/nataliacct.github.io/README.md

 Advice and suggestion regarding on accounting method, tax issue, and indonesia regulation to supported operating

-Managed Finance and Treasury activities: Managed all payment, employee benefits, forex transactions, and working capital
+Managed Finance and Treasury activities: Reviewed sales commission, Managed all payment, employee benefits, forex transactions, and working capital

 Provide cash flow forecasting for CFO